-Redirect the ventilation hood serving the slag tap on the blast furnace from the Hard Lead Ventilation System and reroute the hooding to a baghouse that will be followed by the enlarged wet scrubbing capacity.
+Redirect the ventilation hood serving the slag tap on the blast furnace from the Hard Lead Ventilation System and reroute the hooding to a baghouse that will exhaust into the new wet scrubber serving the blast furnace.
 This hood will also be enlarged and reshaped to provide greater interior hood volume to allow high velocity discharge gases to slow and facilitate capture by the hood.
-The current air volume dedicated to this hood will be increased by approximately 50% above current hood flow to also improve hood capture performance.
-Based upon the functional arrangement of the blast furnace itself, organic gases evolved during the smelting process would rise in the furnace and be drawn from the top of the furnace into the afterburner.
-Any other gases would also be from the charging door area at the top of the furnace, already being addressed by the rerouting of the charging area hygiene ventilation hoods into the afterburner.
+The current air volume dedicated to this hood will be increased by approximately 20% above current hood flow to also improve hood capture performance.
+Based upon the functional arrangement of the blast furnace itself, organic gases evolved during the smelting process would rise in the furnace and be drawn from the top of the furnace into the new RTO.
+Any other gases would also be from the charging door area at the top of the furnace, already being addressed by the rerouting of the charging area hygiene ventilation hoods into the RTO.
 Such gases would not traverse downward through the high pressure area at the smelting zone where the blast air is introduced, above the slag layer.
-Thus, the proposed enhanced APC approach for this hood will be venturi scrubbing to address the limited potential that exists for unfilterable metal contaminant (arsenic) emissions, but not introduction into the afterburner.
+Thus, the proposed enhanced APC approach for this hood will be venturi scrubbing to address the limited potential that exists for unfilterable metal contaminant (arsenic) emissions, but not introduction into the RTO.
+Attachment B includes preliminary drawings of the new hood showing its dimensions.
+The current slag tap hood is served by 12,000 cfm of air from the Hard Lead Ventilation System.
+In the future, this larger hood will be served by 14,000 cfm of air routed to the repurposed portion of the reverb baghouse (see Item 2 below) and current blast furnace baghouse for subsequent wet-scrubbing emission control.
+This hood has two access doors, one larger door measuring 53 x 45 inches for moving slag pots in and out of the hood and a smaller door measuring 9 x 13 inches for lancing access.
+This open-door cross sectional area is 17.4 square feet through which 14,000 cfm of extraction would impose an inward velocity of 14,000/17.4 = 800 ft/minute.
+This 800 ft/minute expected hood face velocity design level will ensure effective hood performance and emission capture.
+By comparison, the pre-2012 NESHAP hood performance specification for this industry was 300 ft/ minute.